travelgateX/documentation-site/content/travelgatex/reference/inputobjects/DeltaPriceInput.md

   "typename": "DeltaPriceInput"
 }
-Input delta price, indicates price variation permitted by the client
+Input delta price, indicates price variation permitted by the client An error will be returned if the new price does not abide to DeltaPrice.
+If DeltaPrice is not sent and the integration implements it, we assume that the price range is 0 and the process will continue
+(price is lower or equal to the price showed in valuation).
+This field is implemented if it’s native to the supplier or if another availability/valuation request needs to be done in Reservation.
+In case the supplier blocks the option in valuation, reservation will be done automatically in reservation method.
 ## GraphQL schema definition

 {{% graphql-schema-type %}}